 Here is Boiardo:

 World, you are vainly loved by the mad,Possibly Inner Strength driving out Love of the World corresponds to Justice driving out Injustice.
 At least in Lucretia’s case, it fits.
 Here is the list of punishers again: ignorance, sorrow, inconstancy, greed, injustice, lustfulness, envy, fraud, anger, malice.
 The only other one that might fit is sorrow; but the Hermetic virtue that drives out sorrow is knowledge of joy.
 Since inner strength “made happy” the death of Lucrezia, that might work, too.
-But it has already been used; and anyway, justice is what made Lucretia happy.
+But it has already been used; and anyway, the achievement of justice is ultimately what Lucretia's death happy.

 And a fool thinks he can bring you on his donkey,